 My duty on the staff of COMPHIBRON TEN was short lived due to continued liberty violations during port visits and excessive use of alcohol.
 I became termed a "security risk" and lost my Top Secret clearance.
 I then became of no use to the position I held on staff.
 I was transferred to the USS Telfair (APA-210), a amphibious ship that was assigned to the same squadron.

 I reported to the USS Telfair (APA-210) which was going on a Mediterranean Cruise from October 1965 to March 1966.
 During this cruise we went to Marseilles, France - Genoa, Italy - La Spezia - Palma - Malta - Naples, Italy - and Barcelona, Spain.
 I have many memories of the Telfair, some are vague, but others quite clear.
-I fell for one girl in Marseilles, France and when we went Barcelona, Spain I took a train back to Marseilles to see her again.
-At the border crossing, going from one country to the other, I could not go across in a military uniform.
+I fell head-over-heels for one girl in Marseilles, France and when we went to Barcelona, Spain I took a train back to Marseilles to see her again.
+At the border crossing, going from one country to the other, I could not cross the border in a military uniform.
 I took off my hat, rolled up my pant legs, put on my rain coat, and crossed in that manner.
-After my reporting this incident others were authorized to wear civilian clothes during such travel.
+After my reporting this incident when I returned to the ship they authorized future travelers to wear civilian clothes.

 I was sent from Japan to Korea as a temporary replacement for a Chief Petty Officer in the capacity of a Naval Boarding Officer for MSTSFE.
 It was a plush job.
 The first time I went to Pusan I flew from Seoul in a small aircraft that I thought was going to fall apart coming into Pusan from over the sea.
 The second time I was sent to Pusan I endured an eight-hour train ride from Seoul to Pusan to avoid that hair raising flight.
 I never did get use to flying but had to endure it while in the military.

-I remember one rather humorous incident while at Pusan.
-I was sent to meet a Naval MSTSFE vessel carrying Korean soldiers returning from Vietnam.
+I remember one rather humorous incident while at Pusan, after being sent to meet a Naval MSTSFE vessel carrying Korean soldiers returning from Vietnam.
 I went to the assigned berth where the ship was to tie up but the ship was nowhere in sight.
 A Korean soldier speaking in broken English asked what I was doing there.
 I tried to explain, the best I could, that I was waiting for a ship to come in.
 He said, "no ship coming, no ship coming, you go."
-He had a rifle, was getting very insistent, and needlessly to say I was relieved when just at that moment the ship came into sight!
+He had a rifle, was getting very insistent, and needlessly to say I was relieved when at that moment the ship came into sight!

 As previously mentioned I made two trips to Pusan to fill in as the Boarding Officer of MSTSFE.
 It was a unique place to serve and had many perks for serving in that capacity.
 I did not feel qualified to fill in for the CPO position but must have done well for they sent me back the second time!
 I was able to add Korea to my list of places for having visited while in the service.
-While there I was introducted to a Korean woman and came real close to making it a permanent commitment but it did not come to the fruition expected on my part.
-I was not committed to setting down until later in life.
+While there I was introduced to a Korean woman and came real close to making it a permanent commitment but it did not come to the fruition.

-When I returned to Japan I renewed my relationship with the Japanese woman who I had known prior to my departure for temporary duty in Korea.
+When I returned to Japan I renewed my relationship with the Japanese girlfriend who I had known prior to my departure for temporary duty in Korea.
 One night I had a real sobering experience for she slit her wrist right in front of me due to an argument.
 Prior to that she hit me over the head with her spiked heel.
 We both shed some blood that night but obviously her situation required more immediate attention than that of my own.
-We both ended up in a local hospital.
 I had grown quite fond of her and when I returned to the United States I sent her a quilt my mother had made along with other gifts.
-Eventually that romance faded away.
+Eventually, with the distance and separation that romance faded away.